 Meaney and Hamm debate the impact of the Good Friday Agreement, portraying Paisley and McGuinness, a future for the Journey on a theatre stage, contemporary terrorism and more.
 By Greg Wetherall

-The film charts an occasion in Scotland just prior to the signing of the Good Friday Agreement that brokered peace between the Democratic Unionist Party and Sinn Fein.
+The film charts an occasion in Scotland just prior to the signing of the Good Friday Agreement (the deal that brokered peace between the Democratic Unionist Party and Sinn Fein).
 In an unexpected twist to events, ice thawed when Democratic Unionist leader Reverend Ian Paisley had to urgently return to Ireland at short notice.
 In keeping with standard practice at the time, McGuinness took the journey back with him for both of their security’s sake.
 Over the course of that short journey, two men who had never spoken directly to one another were forced to reside in each other’s company.
-As they did so, they also took the biggest leap of faith and changed the course of history.
+As they did so, they also took the biggest leap of faith imaginable in the context of the current affairs of the time and changed the course of history as a result.

 “We thought of the movie as a boxing match”, says director Nick Hamm.
 “This guy wins this round.
 This guy wins this round.
 Colm (McGuinness) would win 1, 2, 3, 4, and then Spall (Paisley) would deliver this massive blow!
 And then they’d go again.
 But through conflict and through that personal relationship, they found a resolution.
 It’s a story that we had to tell and celebrate”.